Flanigan argues that scope of practice laws restrict patients' access to specific services and limit their choice of healthcare providers.

 This essay discusses the positive-sum benefits of immigration and decentralized solutions to immigrant needs during COVID-19.

-To retain the gains from international trade, immigration, and global capital flows, we need to modernize economic policy to suit the current era.
+To maintain gains from trade, immigration, and capital flows, we must update economic policies for today's era.

 The United States should be a beacon of opportunity that welcomes talented, hard-working people, not one that closes its doors to foreigners.